 Then Covid happened, and the world was turned upside-down.

 After being out of work for about 10 weeks, the thought of returning to the studio was pure joy.
 But, I wanted to ensure that I was putting every effort into providing the safest client experience.

 The studio is small and socially distancing is difficult.
 Especially, if you desire a posed newborn session, which requires handling your precious newborn.
 So, here are the safety practices I have in place currently, to try to provide the best and safest space for my clients:

-- No more than one client unit in the studio per day (special measures taken for newborn sessions.)
+- No more than one client unit in the studio per day for sessions (special accommodations for newborn sessions.)